Work in progress

 Chapter one – Waking up – Day one.

 The first thing I remember is waking up on a beach.
 I didn’t even know where I was, let alone how I got there.
-The coarse grains blinding me and filling my mouth as I coughed up sea water.
-Sounds of the waves and wildlife all around me.
-Some birds cawing in the distance.
+The coarse Sand blinding me and filling my mouth as I coughed up sea water.
+Sounds of the waves and wildlife all around me, even some birds cawing in the distance.
+I’m alive.

 Wrapping my head around my new environment I notice I have something embedded in my forearm.
 Startled, I scratched at it with no idea what to make of it, but it glowed red and had a readout: Survival quotient unknown.
 What did this mean?
 Who put this in me?
 Where was I?
 Why?
 So many questions, no answers to be found.
-Though the mysterious thing embedded in my arm was mysterious, it offered something in return.
+Though the mysterious thing embedded in my arm was strange, it offered something in return.
 It had instructions for constructing different objects.
 Tools, clothing, weapons, everything I might need.
+Some things were blacked out though, I wonder what they are and how I could use them.

 Reluctantly, with this new information, I made my way inland.
 I needed shelter, food, something to cover myself with, and a weapon just in case.